• Skip to main content

 The Chamberlin family that began the restoration of Waterford bought the property in the late 1930s and held it for more than 70 years.
 Wellman Chamberlin, National Geographic’s chief cartographer, made extensive repairs and improvements to the old building at mid-century, including replacing a dilapidated porch that spanned the front façade with a hand-carved door surround he fashioned himself.

-The Bank House is open through the courtesy of the current owners Julia and Samuel Thompson.
+The Bank House property is open through the courtesy of Tracy and Paul Shorn.

 Waterford, Virginia 20197